thomasebsmith/finances/README.md

 - Simulated financial predictions
 - Historical prediction accuracy analysis

+## Future Ideas
+In the more distant future, this project could include:
+- A tax calculation GUI
+- A simulation GUI

 ## License
 This library is released under the MIT License.
 See [LICENSE](./LICENSE) for details.